awbored/Prime-CardGame/README.md

 # Prime - A Short Card Game for Solo Play
 Prime, originally called 'suicide', was a card game I made up when I was a kid which is a solitaire like game that could be played on an airplane tray.
-The games are short and can be played in a few minutes.
+The games are short and can be played within a few minutes.

 During the play, the player will make 4 piles of cards following suit.
 The rules determine if a card can be played on top of a previous card.
 Cards that cannot be played will be discarded.
 The goal of the game is to have as small of a discarded pile as possible.